 - Solo-only tours where you never have to worry about being the “third wheel”.
 Every traveler gets a private room and there are no single supplements.
 Check out Solo Traveler on a Solos-Only Tour.

-Over the last number of months, both we and our travel partners have been fighting to keep our businesses afloat with virtually no revenue.
+Over the last year, both we and our travel partners have been fighting to keep our businesses afloat with virtually no revenue.
 They have stuck with us and continue to cater to solo travelers.
 And we have stuck with them.
-I look forward to booking a solo holiday with one of them in 2021.
-According to this LA Times article, I am certainly not alone: Why is solo travel up in a global pandemic?
-Deals cater to those who will go it alone.
+I look forward to booking a solo holiday with one of them soon.